What does Beniamino mean?

 Beniamino is an uncommon given name for men.
 Beniamino is a unique last name too for all people.
 (2000 U.S. Census)

-Popular related forms of Beniamino (not ranked) rated in the Top 1000 are Benjamin (#12 in 2014), Ben (#723), Benny, Bennie, Benjiman and Benjaman.
-Forms like Benjey are uncommon.
-Usage of these boy names was at its highest during 1880-1889 (usage of 0.6613%) and is now much less (usage 0.2108%, 68.1% less), with the versions Ben, Benjaman, Benjiman, Bennie and Benny falling out of style.
-Shown below is an analysis of the usage of Beniamino and affiliated names.
-(2014 Birth Statistics)
+Popular related forms of Beniamino (not ranked) rated in the Top 2000 are Benjamin (#12 in 2014), Benjamen and Benjaman.
+Other forms, like Veniamin, are uncommon.
+Adoption of these forms of Beniamino was at its highest in the 1980s (usage of 0.77%) and has remained as conventional to this day (usage 0.72%, 6.5% less).
+Benjamin is more familiar than the rest, while Benjaman used to be popular.
+Shown below is an analysis of the history of Beniamino and affiliated names.
+(2014 U.S. SSA Records)